Rónald Mora: Club career

 He won one national championship with Saprissa and one CONCACAF Champions Cup with Alajuelense.
 Nicknamed El Macho, he is remembered for being a very tough defender.

 Managerial career

 He began a career in coaching upon retiring, starting with Carmelita in 1993 and has coached teams such as Limonense, Santos de Guápiles (twice), Liberia Mía, Santa Bárbara, Herediano (twice), Cartaginés, Municipal Grecia and Limón, of Costa Rica's first division.
-He reached the local finals with Santos de Guápiles and Herediano, and lost both to the teams that he played for when active, while with Santos with Alajuelense and when coaching Herediano with Saprissa.
+He reached the local finals with Santos de Guápiles and Herediano.
+He lost both to the teams that he played for when active, while with Santos with Alajuelense and when coaching Herediano with Saprissa.
 In October 2012, he was fired by Puntarenas.
-In September 2013 he left Guatemalan side Deportivo Ayutla and took charge at second division Siquirreña.
+In September 2013 he left the Guatemalan side Deportivo Ayutla and took charge at second division Siquirreña.

 In July 2014, Mora was dismissed as coach of the Costa Rica U-20 football team after taking the reins in November 2013.

 As a coach, he discovered future stars, such as Andy Herron, Kurt Bernard, Adrián De Lemos, among others.